jmarotta-hs/reapo/_docs/roadmap.md

 - cannot write to file before read

 - persist sessions

 - add conversation history to tui model to keep track of conversations
   - building for now.
 Probably need a session model

 - plan and build modes
   - planning tool

+- allow different models in different modes

+- Drill down to individual files with chat on left and file on right

 - everything above a certain line should be static